openrndr/orx/orx-shapes/README.md

 due to a slight increase in one of the arguments of a simplex noise call.

 The program shows that minor displacements in control points can have a large impact in the resulting curve.
+Notice how in some parts, all curves travel together, while in other parts the curves separate in two or three groups.

+The bounds of the rectangle containing all contours is used to center them in the window.

 ![hobbycurve-DemoHobbyCurve05Kt](https://raw.githubusercontent.com/openrndr/orx/media/orx-shapes/images/hobbycurve-DemoHobbyCurve05Kt.png)